 The eyes are arguably one of the most important parts of the human body and experience.
-They provide us with perspective, dazzle by translating color, and allow us the explore environments like no other sense can.
+They provide us with perspective, dazzle by translating color, and allow us the explore environments as no other sense can.
 Unfortunately, as we age, eyes can weaken in ways that limit how we see the world around us.

 Fortunately, there are simple habits to take up that slow down or prevent eye degeneration.
-They are easily integrated into a daily or weekly routine, and go a long way to help improve eye health.
+They are easily integrated into a daily or weekly routine and go a long way to help improve eye health.

 Practice Healthy Eating Habits